 According to Article 30, data controllers are required to keep records of their processing activities.
 When discussing the documentation obligation alternative terms are being used, including but not limited to, an inventory, a register, and a data management plan.
 Upon request, these records must be disclosed to the national data protection authority (DPA).
 Keeping accurate documentation of processing activities can be useful for an entity if it needs to demonstrate compliance for DPA.

 European data protection regulators explain that documentation of processing activities must be kept in writing.
 The controller (and the processor) can chose whether to keep such records in paper or in an electronic form.
-It is assumed that organisations will, however, benefit more from maintaining their documentation electronically as such documentation can they can easily add to, remove, and amend it as necessary.
+It is assumed that organisations will, however, benefit more from maintaining their documentation electronically as such documentation they can easily add to, remove, and amend it as necessary.
 Paper documentation is regarded appropriate for SMEs and micro enterprises.
 It should be added SMEs (entities having less than 250 employees) are exempt from this obligation if:

 processing that is likely to result in a risk to the rights and freedoms of data subjects;